Bludenz railway station: Station yard

 Bludenz has unusually extensive railway facilities.
 The station yard covers an area of approximately 200 ha.
 For passenger traffic, there are a main platform and two other platforms with a total of four tracks.
 In addition, there are two stub sidings one at the northwest end of the yard, and the other at the southeast ends.
 In the centre of the yard there is a through track.

 In the northwest corner, since the introduction of a second running line completed from Bregenz only in 1995, there are several tracks for stabling locomotives and railcars.
 South of that point there is a new motive power depot with ten tracks.

 Eight sidings are provided for goods traffic.

 Renovations

 After twelve years of discussion, the City of Bludenz decided on 26 September 2008 that the station area would be renovated.
 One effect of the renovations would be that individual motorised traffic near the station would largely disappear.
 Apart from the station forecourt, the barracks room to its north would be modified, and the workers' room rebuilt.
 The project was expected to be completed in 2011.

+Services

+As of the December 2024 timetable change the following regional train services exist (the S1 is also part of Bodensee S-Bahn):